 In the end, the major pitfalls for the employer in this case were largely the result of its own inaction.
 First, it neglected to provide the employee with notice regarding her FMLA rights.
 Second, the employer failed to engage in a discussion with the employee regarding possible reasonable accommodations for her disabilities.
 These omissions directly led to a denial of the motion for summary judgment and a win for the employee.

 Having to live with a disability is difficult enough without worrying about the effect it may have on your job.
 If you are disabled or your employer perceives you as being disabled; and you have been fired, wrongfully terminated, discriminated against, demoted, wrongfully disciplined, denied wages, or even think that you might need a disability discrimination lawyer, then call the right attorney to schedule a free and confidential consultation.
 If you feel that you are being denied leave rights under the Family Medical Leave Act (FMLA) or are being retaliated against for taking medical leave, call our Ohio employment law attorneys at 866-797-6040.
-The best option is not to wait. the Spitz law firm, and its attorneys are experienced and dedicated to protecting disabled employees’ rights under ADA and Ohio employment law.
+The best option is not to wait.
+Spitz, The Employee’s Law Firm, and its attorneys are experienced and dedicated to protecting disabled employees’ rights under ADA and Ohio employment law.